Abstract Art. An artwork that is not representational but communicates through colours, marks and other visual elements.

 Foreground.
 The part of the artwork that seems to be closest to you.

-Forms are three dimensional and occupy space or give the illusion that they occupy space.
+Forms are three-dimensional and occupy space or give the illusion that they occupy space.
 Real Forms occupy space, such as sculptures or buildings.

 Gumstrip is a gummed tape, essential for stretching watercolour paper.
 It can also be used for constructing card sculptures.

 Hard-Edge Painting.
 Hard-edge painting is a style of abstract art characterized by sharp, clearly defined edges and flat areas of color, often created using masking techniques or precise brushwork to achieve geometric precision and visual clarity.